Rescaling Algorithms for Linear Conic Feasibility: Maximum support algorithms

-\begin{restatable}{lemma}{symmetrized} Let $A\in\R^{m\times n}$ and $S^*=S^*_A$.
+We start with an easy observation; the proof is deferred to Appendix~\ref{app:proofs}. \begin{restatable}{lemma}{symmetrized} Let $A\in\R^{m\times n}$ and $S^*=S^*_A$.
 Then $\spn(P_A)=\im(A_{S^*})$, and $P_A=P_{A_{S^*}}$. \end{restatable} In this section we observe that, if Algorithm~\ref{alg:primal-algorithm-matrix} is applied to a matrix $A$ with $\rho_A\geq 0$ (that is, \eqref{eq:main problem} is infeasible), then after a certain number of iterations, based on the encoding size of $A$, we can establish a column of $A$ that cannot be contained in $S^*_A$.
 This is based on the observation contained in the next lemma that columns in $S^*_A$ need to remain ``short'' throughout the execution of Algorithm~\ref{alg:primal-algorithm-matrix}.

 \begin{lemma} Let $A\in\R^{m\times n}$ such that $\|a_i\|= 1$ for all $i\in [n]$.
 Let $H=\im(A)$.
 After $t$ rescalings in Algorithm~\ref{alg:primal-algorithm-matrix} with $A$ as input, let $A'$ be the current matrix.
-Let $M\in\R^{m\times m}$ be the matrix obtained by combining all $t$ rescalings, so that $A'=MA$, and define $Q=(1+\varepsilon)^{-2t}M^\T M$.
+Let $M\in\R^{m\times m}$ be the matrix obtained by combining all $t$ rescalings, so that $A'=MA$, and define $Q=(1+3\varepsilon)^{-2t}M^\T M$.
 The following hold. \begin{enumerate}[(i)] \item $P_A\subseteq E(Q)$, \item $\|a_i\|_Q\le |\rho_{A_{S^*}}|^{-1}$ for every $i\in S^*$, \item If $\mu:=\max_{i\in[n]}{\|a_i\|_Q}$, then $(\mu^{-1}\cdot|\rho_{(A,-A)}|)\bb{B}^m\cap H\subseteq E_H(Q)$, \item At every rescaling, the relative volume of $E_H(Q)$ decreases by a factor at least $2/3$. \end{enumerate} \end{lemma} \begin{proof} {\bf (i)} At intialization $Q=I_m$, so $P_A\subseteq E(Q)=\bb{B}^m$.
 After $t$ rescalings, by Lemma~\ref{lem:volume-increase} applied $t$ times, $M P_A\subseteq (1+3\varepsilon)^tP_{A'}$.
 Recall that by definition $P_{A'}\subseteq \bb{B}^m$, thus $P_A\subseteq (1+3\varepsilon)^t M^{-1}\bb{B}^m=E(Q)$.

 {\bf (ii)} Lemma~\ref{lem:X-S} shows that $P_A=P_{{A_{S^*}}}$.
 Hence, by Lemma~\ref{lem:rho} and the fact that $\|a_i\|_2=1$ for all $i\in [n]$, it follows that $|\rho_{A_{S^*}}|a_i\in P_{A}$ for all $i\in S^*$.
 From (i), $|\rho_{A_{S^*}}|a_i\in E(Q)$, which implies $|\rho_{A_{S^*}}|\|a_i\|_Q\leq 1$.